janvanhelvoort/qvision-poll-it/Documentation/gallery.md

 *Responses - See the responses*

 ![Delete](Screenshots/Qustion%20Delete.png)
-*Delete - Remove of a question, this will also delete the answers and responses*
+*Delete - Remove a question, this will also delete the answers and responses*

 ## Property Editor
 ![Custom Property](Screenshots/Custom%20Property.png)